 And this was precisely the same thinking that propelled Osama bin Laden and Al Qaeda to target the United States

-To a certain extent, this strategy has worked: The US concluded that reorganizing Iraq was not in its power, withdrawing almost completely from the country.
+To a certain extent, this strategy has worked: The United States concluded that reorganizing Iraq was not in its power, withdrawing almost completely from the country.
 This directly allowed the Islamic State to roll into Mosul and threaten Baghdad last summer.

 But provoking states isn’t enough; terrorism must also provoke citizens as well

 Another reason the Soviet war in Afghanistan failed was because Soviet citizens themselves tired of it.
 While the Soviet system prevented them from expressing as much until glasnost took hold, this war-weariness weakened a Soviet state that supported the occupation.

 But war-weariness is not the only provocation that can work: sometimes a bloodthirsty citizenry is also what a terror group wants.
 If citizens rally for revenge, they often do two things: they tolerate higher civilian deaths among their “enemy” abroad while promoting discrimination within their own borders.
 Both give the terror group a net gain of recruits as victims of revenge, who may well have been neutral before, join the terror group out of their own desire for vengeance.

 Meanwhile, within the original target country, bigotry creates a fifth column of potential recruits who may either join the terror group directly on the battlefield or who may become sleeper cells or lone wolves capable of causing more provocation later on.

 Should citizens go for bloodlust, they are also likely to wary of war once clean victory becomes impossible.
 As of yet, no state has ever crushed an indigenous insurgency without massively violating human rights and, as the Soviet example shows, even that doesn’t always work.

 But using the Soviets as the gold standard for successful terrorism has clear limits as well